alberto-rj/alberto-rj/README.md

 ### Achievements

 - Successfully [completed over 15 projects on Frontend Mentor](https://www.frontendmentor.io/profile/alberto-rj/solutions), receiving positive feedback and collaborating with fellow developers.

+### **Beyond Code**

+When I’m not coding, I enjoy exploring design principles and gaming, always looking for inspiration in interactive experiences.

+I’m always open to collaborations and discussions on how we can make the web a better place for everyone.

+**Let’s build something meaningful together!**

 <br><br>
 <!-- About Me - end -->